-Few places on earth offer such an alluring variety of gorgeous scenery, historical relevance, modern cities, and world-class wildlife viewing.
-While words may begin to describe the thrill of seeking out game in a private reserve, or the peaceful moment at dusk as the setting sun silhouettes Table Mountain against a purple sky, nothing beats witnessing all of it firsthand!
+Few places on Earth offer an alluring variety of gorgeous scenery, historical relevance, modern cities, and world-class wildlife viewing.
+While words may begin to describe the thrill of seeking out game in a private reserve or the peaceful moment at dusk as the setting sun silhouettes Table Mountain against a purple sky, nothing beats witnessing all of it firsthand!

 Tours & Packages